GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-11-get-put-post-delete-resttemplate.md

 ### _Your application is a client_

 Here the `RestTemplate` object is the star of the show.
 It has been sort of surpassed by WebClient but is not deprecated, it will only not evolve any further.
 RestTemplate supports all HTTP methods.
-The great thing is the conversion of types, everything that it sends or receives is automatically converted from web-like format to Java format.
+The great thing is the conversion of types, everything that it sends or receives is automatically converted from web-like format to Java format or vice versa.

 ## What is REST